Governance and Nominating Committee Charter

-The purpose of the Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is to (i) identify individuals qualified to become Board members and recommend such individuals to the Board for nomination for election to the Board, (ii) make recommendations to the Board regarding appointments to Committees of the Board, (iii) develop, recommend and annually review corporate governance guidelines for the Company and oversee corporate governance matters and (iv) conduct an annual review of the Board’s performance.
+The purpose of the Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Howmet Aerospace Inc. (the “Company”) is to (i) identify individuals qualified to become Board members and recommend such individuals to the Board for nomination for election to the Board; (ii) make recommendations to the Board regarding appointments to committees of the Board; (iii) develop, recommend and annually review the Company’s Corporate Governance Guidelines and oversee corporate governance matters; and (iv) conduct an annual review of the Board’s performance.

 The Committee shall consist of no fewer than three members, the exact number to be determined from time to time by the Board.

 Each member of the Committee shall meet the independence requirements imposed by the listing standards of the New York Stock Exchange (the “NYSE”).